 In contrast to the four skills of language which are often considered as a more essential pre-condition in learning the language, inculcating communication skills is an advantage especially in real life situations and organizational settings.
 To put it in the simple terms, communication skills refer to the ability that an individual has in communicating effectively with others.
 Communication skills typically include a broad variety of skills ranging from listening to speaking.
 Also, communication can either be vocal or else written.
 To have effective communication powers in both writing and orally is considered vital to exchange information.
 The mere proficiency in language of any individual does not guarantee his/her good communication skills.
 Communication includes not only being proficient in the language but also being able to listen to others and to also express oneself clearly that is being able to interact effectively.
-It involves being accurate and clear in one's communication with other.
-It is generally found that any individual with excellent communication skills expresses himself/herself confidently and uses the language to reach across to others.
+It involves being accurate and clear in one's communication skills expresses himself/herself confidently and uses the language to reach across to others.